EPiC: Efficient Video Camera Control Learning with Precise Anchor-Video Guidance: Experiments

-\textbf{Implementation Details.} \methodname{} is trained on 5,000 videos from the Panda70M dataset~\cite{chen2024panda70m} for 500 iterations, using a total batch size of 16 across 8 40G A100 GPUs.
+\textbf{Implementation Details.} \methodname{} is trained on 5,000 videos from Panda70M dataset~\citep{chen2024panda70m} for 500 iterations, using a batch size of 16 across 8 40G A100 GPUs.
 The text condition for the I2V backbone is obtained from the annotated captions in Panda70M.
-Training takes less than 3 hours with a learning rate of $2 \times 10^{-4}$, using the AdamW~\cite{AdamW} optimizer.
-During inference, we apply classifier-free guidance (CFG) with a scale of 6.0 for text conditioning.
-More details are in the Appendix.
+Training takes less than 3 hours with a learning rate of $2 \times 10^{-4}$ with AdamW~\citep{AdamW} optimizer.
+During inference, we use classifier-free guidance (CFG) with a scale of 6.0 for text conditioning.
+More details are in the Appendix~\cref{Implementation Details}.

-\textbf{Evaluation Metrics.} For camera-related metrics, we follow prior works~\cite{MotionCtrl, CameraCtrl} and report Rotation Error (RotError), Translation Error (TransError), and CamMC, which respectively measure orientation differences, positional errors, and overall camera pose consistency between the predicted and ground-truth trajectories.
+\textbf{Evaluation Metrics.} For camera-related metrics, we follow prior works~\citep{MotionCtrl, CameraCtrl} and report Rotation Error (RotError), Translation Error (TransError), and CamMC, which respectively measure orientation differences, positional errors, and overall camera pose consistency between the predicted and ground-truth trajectories.
 To account for randomness, we sample five fixed random seeds per test instance and report the mean and standard deviation of each camera metric.
-For visual quality, we adopt the evaluation protocol from VBench~\cite{huang2024vbench}, including metrics such as Subject Consistency, Background Consistency, Motion Smoothness, Temporal Flickering, Aesthetic Quality, and Imaging Quality.
-Detailed definitions of these metrics are provided in the Appendix.
+For visual quality, we adopt VBench~\citep{huang2024vbench} metrics including Subject Consistency, Background Consistency, Motion Smoothness, Temporal Flickering, Aesthetic Quality, and Imaging Quality.
+Metrics details are provided in Appendix~\ref{Evlauation Metrics}.